MicrosoftDocs/Viva/Viva/connections/build-viva-connections.md

 ## Next, launch Viva Connections for your organization

-After [planning](plan-viva-connections.md), building, and testing Viva Connections, it’s time to let the rest of the organization know that its available for use.
+After [planning](plan-viva-connections.md), building, and testing Viva Connections, it’s time to let the rest of the organization know that it's available for use.
 [Learn more about how to launch Viva Connections.](launch-viva-connections.md)